msft-mirror-aosp/platform.compatibility.cdd/7_hardware-compatibility/7_8_audio.md

     *   **110-180 ohm:** `KEYCODE_VOICE_ASSIST`
 *   [C-SR] Are STRONGLY RECOMMENDED to support audio plugs with the OMTP pin-out order.
-*   [C-SR] Are STRONGLY RECOMMEND to support audio recording from stereo headsets with a microphone.
+*   [C-SR] Are STRONGLY RECOMMENDED to support audio recording from stereo headsets with a microphone.

 If device implementations have a 4 conductor 3.5mm audio jack and support a